As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my

 Sometimes I imagine a wolf lives inside me.
 By feeding my inner wolf, I feel stronger than before, feeling like I can take on the world.
 Listening to music, sitting alone in a room, I close my eyes and pretend I am a wolf.
 This imaginary wolf is a powerful animal, but still treats others with respect and compassion.
 Yet he is strong enough to set boundaries, and when someone doesn’t respect those, he shows his teeth and defends himself.
 Imagining myself as this wolf makes me feel stronger and more secure, and it gives me the courage to get out of my room and face the world.

 The Power of Self-Care

 Helping other people and being very conscientious is a trait many INFJs share.
 Although in and of itself, it is a beautiful trait, but it can certainly be overwhelming at times and difficult to deal with.
 That’s why it’s necessary to find a good balance between this trait and the self-care you deserve and need.
 Always remember that the right people will love you for being your extraordinary caring and authentic self.
 This thought might encourage you to look after yourself the way you look after others.

 During my healing process, I discovered how important it is as an INFJ, an introvert, and a human being to practice self-care — and loads of it.
 I learned that it’s okay to need and take time to yourself and do what you need and want — even if you need three times as much alone time to recharge.
 Most importantly, I’ve learned to see my INFJ traits as a blessing, not a curse!

 INFJ, if you’re struggling with depression, know that I understand what you’re going through.
 It’s not easy, and there will be dark moments, but through acceptance and support, you can get better.
 I believe you can!

-Have you struggled with depression?
+Do you experience depression?
 What helps you?
-Let me know in the comments.
+Let me know in the comments below.